hugofmonteiro/shotgun-metagenomics-of-the-rumen-microbiome-through-lactation/README.md

 In construction...

-# Shotgun metagenomics analysis
+# Bioinformatic analyses

+- Deep shotgun metagenomic sequencing performed in a subset from 220 cows
 - 72 dairy cows sampled for the rumen microbiome at days:
-  - Day -21 relative to calving;
+  - Day -21 relative to calving
-  - Day 23 relative to calving;
+  - Day 23 relative to calving
-  - Day 65 relative to calving;
+  - Day 65 relative to calving
 - Quality check: average 50 million reads per sample detected with `fastqc`
 - Trimming: Illumina universal adapters removed with `trimmomatic`
 - Contamination: Host reads were removed from samples with `kraken`